Nirzak/weblogic-monitoring-jmx-exporter/README.md

           domain: "domain_name"
 ```

-The Grafana Dashboard related to this will be updated in this repo later.
+The Grafana Dashboard has been added and updated.
+Please follow the instructions above and then import the dashboard from here to get the results correctly.